Interview with online journal MysticMag

 expanding outreach efforts and community involvement. |

-2) Can you explain the core principles of the Alexander Technique and how they contribute to
+| 2) Can you explain the core principles of the Alexander Technique and how they contribute to

-Alexander Technique teaches students efficiency and coordination.
+improved posture and movement? | Alexander Technique teaches students efficiency and coordination.
 It helps disengage habits that interfere with natural, easy movement.
 This can improve posture and balance, ease pain, and reduce impact/stress.
 The Alexander Technique is a method of

 body awareness and re-education and helps to improve overall well-being.
 It